tlsnotary/tlsn/README.md

 ```
 Make sure you have the development packages of OpenSSL installed (`libssl-dev` on Ubuntu or `openssl-devel` on Fedora).

-If you want to contribute; Thanks a lot! please check <CONTRIBUTING.md> first.

 ## Contribution

 Unless you explicitly state otherwise, any contribution intentionally submitted